Tonggun Pavilion: Description

-The Pavilion is located on the peak of Mt.
-Samgak along the banks of the Amnok River.
+The Pavilion is located on the peak of Samgaksan along the banks of the Amnok River.
 The pavilion was reconstructed in 1478 and was repaired in 1538 and again on several other occasions.
 It now looks as it did in the 15th century.
 The Pavilion has four open sections measuring 14.41 meters at the front of the complex and four open sections measuring 11.85 meters along both sides.
 It is a seven cross-beam building with "flower spray ornamentation at the top of each column".
 The roof is a double-eave hip-saddled roof with broad gables.
 The KCNA has described it as follows: "The Thonggun Pavilion is a valuable heritage showing pavilion architecture in the early period of the Ri Dynasty."